 KEVIN "BONO" MANION – 6/24/1972 - Manion was born in Boylston, Massachusetts, United States.
 He helped Bobby Fuller in the NASCAR Winston Modified Series at the age of 14.
 His first job was cleaning the car plus general mechanic work.
 Eventually he was promoted to tire changer.
 Between 1988 and 1992 he worked as a crew chief for Chris Woods on Late Models at Riverside Park.
 In 1995, Manion and friend Tommy Baldwin, moved to North Carolina to further their racing career landing the job of general mechanics for the #41 car of Larry Hedrick Motorsports.
 The team had Ricky Craven as the driver and a crew chief of Charley Pressley.
 During this time, Manion and Baldwin shared a house and were later, in 1997, joined by Steve Park.
 Park's move coincided with his becoming the driver of the #3 Xfinity Series car owned by Dale and Teresa Earnhardt.
 Manion would join Dale Earnhardt Inc. shortly after Park's move.
 Manion’s first full time gig as a NASCAR crew chief in the Xfinity Series as he led up the efforts of Martin Truex in 2004.
 They won six races their first year together and claimed the Xfinity Championship.
 2005 was a repeat of 2004 as they again won six times and another Championship.
 In 2006 DEI moved both Truex and Manion up to the Cup Series to compete full time.
 They posted only two Top 5 finishes.
 2007 saw improvement as Truex wheeled his #1 DEI Chevy to his and Manio’s first Cup victory.
 Things took a downturn the next couple years as they would only post three Top 5 finishes during the span of 2008 and 2009.
 DEI and Chip Ganassi had merged to form Earnhardt Ganassi Racing and Manion was put in charge of driver Jamie McMurray.
 Their first season together

 (2010) they won on three occasions; but they would not win again until 2013.
 He was hired by Tommy Baldwin Racing to lead driver Michael Annett in 2014.
 They had a best finish of 16th.
 The following year Manion would move to work for Richard Petty Motorsports after the first seven races of the season; they had posted a best of 9th at Watkins Glen.
 On December 10, Manion announced that he had left RPM.
-On January 6, 2016, it was announced Manion would become crew chief for a Kyle Busch Motorsports truck shared by Daniel Suárez and Cody Coughlin in the Camping World Truck Series.
+On January 6, 2016, it was announced Manion would become crew chief for a Kyle Busch Motorsports truck shared by Daniel Suárez and Cody Coughlin in the Truck Series.
 Suarez won a race that season; and in 2017 Kyle Busch added two more wins.
-In 2018 Manion went to work for owners David Gilliland and the Crosley Sports group; with drivers Bo LeMastus and Justin Marks To date he has won five Cup races and the major races won include: Daytona 500 (2010); Brickyard 400 (2010) and Coke 600 (2010).
+In 2018 Manion went to work for owners David Gilliland and the Crosley Sports group.
+Manion headed up eighth different drivers that season.
+Bo LeMastus drove the majority of the races (11); while Gilliland and four other drivers drove twice.
+The group of drivers compiled five Top 5 finishes with Kyle Benjamin finishing second at Martinsville.
+To date he has won five Cup races and the major races won include: Daytona 500 (2010); Brickyard 400 (2010) and Coke 600 (2010).
 He has also claimed 15 Xfinity Series wins and two Championships; in addition to three Truck Series victories.

 GIL MARTIN – 9/17/1960 - an American NASCAR crew chief.
 He is the first crew chief to win in all three divisions of Cup, Xfinity, and Truck Series.
 He first was a crew chief in the Xfinity Series for Jeff Burton in 1993 and they won at Myrtle Beach SC.
 Kenny Wallace was brought in to drive in 1994 and Martin led Wallace to three wins and a fourth place finish in the points.
 In 1995 they ran a part time schedule in both the Xfinity Series and the Cup Series.
 They posted a win in the Xfinity Series but had no success in the Cup series.
 1996 saw Martin get his first crack at being a full time chief in the Cup Series – still working with Wallace.
 They ran the whole season with a best finish of seventh at Darlington.
 The next three season he headed up part time efforts for Wallace, Lance Hooper, and Dave Blaney.
 In 2000 Blaney ran full time, and posted back to back top